 Family Pictures USA at USC

-I had a wonderful time guest visiting the USC School of Cinematic Arts to discuss Family Pictures USA and its impact with Associate Dean Michael Renov and his graduate seminar students in documentary.
+I had a wonderful time guest visiting the USC School of Cinematic Arts to discuss Family Pictures USA and our storytelling methodology with Associate Dean Michael Renov and his graduate seminar students in documentary.

 Family Pictures USA at the University of Delaware